Worm composting makes compost more efficient. Here’s what I learned about worm composting and some best practices.

 Yesterday I planted out my first of the season micro-greens.
 I used certified organic starter soil from the garden store.
 It had large hard bits of “compost” that I had to toss, as well as pieces of wood chips.
 While the bag was marketed as organic, I really have no idea if it actually is organic or if there may be chemicals, drugs, or even industrial pollutants in it.
 Even certified organic farms can have chemical drift.
 This less than ideal organic starter soil was over $30 for 25 lbs (4 cubic feet) at the local Home Hardware store.
 This made me want to explore worm composting again.
 It would be really awesome to be able to take my kitchen scraps and put them through a few worms and transform them into fertile potting soil via worm composting.
 And if I want to have it ready to use for my seedlings this spring, now is the time to start.

 Worm composting research for success

 My previous failed attempts at worm composting, however, make me want to do a bit more research before I jump in again.
 I started by checking out the great posts on worm composting at Homestead Chronicles.
-It was comforting to find out that Jo and Eddy experienced a similiar failure in their first attempts at worm composting.
+It was comforting to find out that Jo and Eddy experienced a similar failure in their first attempts at worm composting.
 She had a lot of tips for success that she offered in a guest post over on the Homesteading Hippy’s blog.
-I found plans for a DiY worm bin at Good Girl Gone Green and a step by step worm composting tutorial and trouble shooting guide at Common Sense Home.
+I found plans for a DIY worm bin at Good Girl Gone Green and a step-by-step worm composting tutorial and troubleshooting guide at Common Sense Home.

 Worm Factory Solution to my worm composting failures